GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

----
-title: SPARQL as understood by Tracker
-short-description: SPARQL as understood by Tracker
-...

-# SPARQL as understood by Tracker
+Title: SPARQL as understood by Tracker
+slug: sparql-and-tracker

-This section describes the choices made by Tracker in its interpretation of the SPARQL documents, as well as its extensions and divergences.
+This document describes the choices made by Tracker in its interpretation of the SPARQL documents, as well as the ways it diverges or extends on the specifications.

 ## The default graph